-- IPMI, iLO, or CIMC: sets the BMC network type. - Dedicated or Shared: sets whether to use a dedicated BMC network, or instead to share the BMC port with the first Ethernet interface. - External Network, Internal Network, or Other: sets whether the ethernet segment that the BMCs connect with is the internal network, the external network, or another network.
+- IPMI, iLO, or CIMC: sets the BMC network type. - External Network, Internal Network, or Other: sets whether the ethernet segment that the BMCs connect with is the internal network, the external network, or another network.
 Depending on the assigned ethernet segment, further settings can be specified as indicated by the following table: